kuzudb/kuzudb.github.io/docs/client-apis/cpp-api/connection.md

 ## Example
 ```
 auto connection = Connection(&database);
-connection.query("create node table person (ID INT64, ColA INT64, PRIMARY KEY (ID));")
+connection.query("CREATE NODE TABLE person (ID INT64, ColA INT64, PRIMARY KEY (ID));")
 ```

 ## Available APIs
 ## class kuzu::main::Connection

 Connection is used to interact with a Database instance.
-Each Connection is thread-safe.
-Multiple connections can connect to the same Database instance in a multi-threaded environment.
+Each Connection is thread-safe, so you can have multiple connections connecting to the same Database instance in a multi-threaded environment.

 ---